 - 3.4.1. use the Platform to send, upload, collect, transmit, store, use, disclose, process or ask Precoro to obtain from third parties or perform any of the above with respect to any Customer data:

 - 3.5.
 In case Precoro indicates or in any way discovers any activity or facts described in clause 3.4 above, it reserves the right to immediately suspend the use of a Precoro Account, whose Users were involved in said activity, without any notices and thus claim from the respective Customer any damages, penalties, fines or other payments suffered by Precoro (if any) as a result of said activity.

 4. Payment Terms

 - 4.1.
 In order to be able to pay for the Services and use them, you need to have a positive balance of funds in your Precoro Account at all times.
 Replenishment of the balance is done by wire transfer or a credit card payment, or any other methods which may be clearly advertised on the Website in accordance with a relevant invoice with a sum equal to the amount of said transfer.

 - 4.2.
-Services are provided on the basis of a subscription.
-Invoices for the Services are issued annually.
+Services are provided on a subscription basis.
+Service fees are payable 100% in advance, and the subscription period starts once the complete payment for the subscription and implementation services is received from the customer by the Precoro team.
 You can download your invoice or pay by credit card https://app.precoro.com/manage/company/balance.